 Visual Perception Disorder

-Someone with visual and perceptual difficulties may have trouble seeing things in 3D and with depth perception - they may see the world as being flat and be unable to tell what is in front and what is behind them.
-This can make it difficult for them to see know where furniture is in a room and navigate around it.
+Occupational therapy for children can aid with the identification and treatment of visual and perceptual difficulties.
+If your child is struggling with this condition, they may have trouble seeing things in 3D and with depth perception – they may see the world as being flat and be unable to tell what is in front and what is behind them.
+This can make it difficult for them to see where furniture is in a room and navigate around it.
 They may not be able to catch a ball or tell how close cars are thus making it unsafe to participate in sports or cross a road.

 A person with visual and perceptual difficulties may have trouble identifying objects especially if that object is in an unusual position e.g. an upside down cup.
 They may also find it challenging to track an object with their eyes i.e. follow a person across a room.

 Children with visual and perceptual issues often cannot see the blackboard and are unable to copy work.
 They may find it hard to learn to read and will be slower readers than their peers.
 Identifying shapes and analysing diagrams can be very difficult.

 Visual and perceptual difficulties are separate from the ability to see.
 A person with visual and perceptual difficulties may be able to see clearly e.g. they may be able to see the letters in a standard eye test without any trouble and therefore may not need glasses.
 It is the ability to interpret what they are seeing that they struggle with.

 If you are concerned that your child has visual and perceptual difficulties, it is best to speak to their teacher first as they may be able to offer insight into how your child is coping in school and any difficulties they have noticed.
 It is also important to talk with them about your child’s strengths as these can be used when identifying strategies to help.